 Peppermint tea can be used as a wash to sooth irritated skin.
 It can help reduce pain and improve blood flow.

 Records show that peppermint was first cultivated near London in 1750.
 It is a hybrid of water mint and spearmint.
 Peppermint grows abundantly almost everywhere.
 There are two types of peppermint.
 Black peppermint has purple colored leaves and stems that contain high oil content.
 White peppermint has pure green leaves and a milder taste.

 Peppermint flowers are heavy nectar producers and thus attract many honeybees.
 A mild, delicious honey is produced if there are enough plants.

 All members of the mint family have square stems.
-In the North Georgia Mountains we have a near relative of peppermint that grows wild.
+In the North Georgia Mountains we have a distant relative of peppermint that grows wild.
 Old timers call it horsemint or mountain mint.
 It is white looking and has tiny purple spotted blooms during August.
-(The white tint almost looks like a powdery mildew but is the plants natural coloring.)
+The white tint almost looks like a powdery mildew but is the plants natural coloring.
 This wild relative can be used as a substitute for peppermint but is not as strong.

 Most mints can be substituted for peppermint.
 There are many new varieties including lemon mint, chocolate mint, and pineapple mint.